Go-Shippit/Woo-Commerce/readme.txt

 == Changelog ==

+= 1.2.2 =

+* Update staging to use secure staging api endpoint

 = 1.2.1 =

 * Adds support for orders initially created in a processing state to be synced